TISUnion/Carpet-TIS-Addition/README.md

 - Set the maximum length of fake player's name to 16 to prevent kicking out other players
 - Set the maximum tick warp maximum duration to `Integer.MAX_VALUE`
+- Display the version of TIS Carpet Addition inside `/carpet` command